Neo-Assyrian Empire: Age of the magnates

 After Adad-nirari's death in 783 BC, three of his sons ruled in succession: Shalmaneser IV (r.
 783–773 BC), Ashur-dan III (r.
 773–755 BC) and Ashur-nirari V (r.
 755–745 BC).
 Their reigns collectively form what appears to be the low point of Assyrian royal power since a remarkably small number of royal inscriptions are known from them.
 In Shalmaneser IV's reign, Shamshi-ilu eventually grew bold enough to stop crediting the king at all in his inscriptions and instead claimed to act completely on his own, more openly flaunting his power.
 Probably under Shamshi-ilu's leadership, the Assyrian army began to mainly focus on Urartu.
 In 774 BC, Shamshi-ilu scored an important victory against Argishti I of Urartu, though Urartu was not decisively beaten.
-There was however some significant succeses in the west since Shamshi-ilu captured Damascus in 773 BC and secured tribute from the city to the king.
+There was however some significant successes in the west since Shamshi-ilu captured Damascus in 773 BC and secured tribute from the city to the king.
 Another official who acted with usually royal privileges in Shalmaneser's time was the palace herald Bel-harran-beli-usur, who founded a city, Dur-Bel-harran-beli-usur (named after himself), and claimed in a stele that it was he, and not the king, who had established tax exemptions for the city.
 Though little information survives concerning Ashur-dan III's reign, it is clear that it was particularly difficult.
 Much of his reign was spent putting down revolts.
 These revolts were perhaps the result of the plague epidemics sweeping Assyria and the Bur-Sagale solar eclipse on 15 June 763 BC; both the epidemics and the eclipse could have been interpreted by the Assyrian populace as the gods withdrawing their divine support for Ashur-dan's rule.
-Though Assyria stabilized again under Ashur-dan's brother Ashur-nirari V, he appears to have been relatively idle.
+Though Assyria stabilized again under Ashur-nirari V, he appears to have been relatively idle.
 Ashur-nirari campaigned in only three of the ten years of his reign and is not recorded to have conducted any construction projects.
-The influential Shamshi-ilu passed away at some point in Ashur-nirari's reign.
-Though the Assyrian army under Ashur-nirari was successful against Arpad in northewestern Syria in 754 BC, they were also beaten at an important battle against Sarduri II of Urartu.
+Though the Assyrian army under Ashur-nirari was successful against Arpad in northwestern Syria in 754 BC, they were also beaten at an important battle against Sarduri II of Urartu.